8. Flow of execution

 j <- j + 1

-8.3.4. return#
+8.3.4. return

 return, when called from within a function, immediately yields a specified value and goes back to the caller.
+For example, here is a simple recursive function that flattens a given list:

 my_unlist <- function(x)